thomasvt/Box2DNet/README.md

 public IntPtr /* b2SensorBeginTouchEvent* */ beginEvents;
 ```

-If the IntPtr is an array, like in the example, you can use C# extension method ```NativeArrayAsSpan``` to loop over the contents:
+> If the IntPtr is an array, like in the example, you can use the provided C# method ```NativeArrayAsSpan``` to loop over the contents.

+Like this:

 ``` C#
 var hitEvents = B2Api.b2World_GetContactEvents(b2WorldId);